-- 1. These rules and regulations apply to the education, exams and examinations for the full-time Master's programmes in Artificial Intelligence and Data Science for Decision Making (formerly known as Operations Research), as further defined in the Education and Examination Regulations of the School of Information Technology (Knowledge Engineering, Computer Science, Mathematics and ICT) and/or in the Education and Examination Regulations of the Masters in Artificial Intelligence and Data Science for Decision Making of the department of Computing Sciences in the Faculty of Science and Engineering, at Maastricht University hereinafter referred to as EER. - 2.
+- These rules and regulations apply to the education, exams and examinations for the fulltime Master's programmes in Artificial Intelligence and Data Science for Decision Making, as further defined in the Education and Examination Regulations of the Masters in Artificial Intelligence and Data Science for Decision Making of the Faculty of Science and Engineering, at Maastricht University hereinafter referred to as EER. - 2.
 The Rules and Regulations apply to all students who are registered for the abovementioned master's programmes and to students from other programmes, faculties or institutions of higher education as well as contract students, insofar as they follow components of the programmes to which these Rules and Regulations apply. - 3.
 The Rules and Regulations are each year adjusted and enacted by the Board of Examiners in consultation with the programme management.